nhsconnect/gpconnect/pages/foundations/foundations_use_case_read_a_practitioner.md

 ## API use case ##

-This specification describes a single use cases.
+This page describes a single use case.
 For complete details and background please see the [Foundations Capability Bundle](foundations.html).

 ## Security ##